• 10.00am - 5.30pm

 Exploring the age of empire in Global Role gallery

-Explore the global role of Britain’s armies from the age of empire to the modern day.
+Explore the global role of Britain’s armies from the age of empire to the international crises of the modern era.

 About the gallery